 You must buy-in a minimum amount of chips when sitting down at your chosen table.

-The minimum limit for all fixed limit, and higher no-limit and pot-limit games is equal to ten times the lower bet limit of the game.
+The minimum limit for all fixed limit, and higher no-limit and pot-limit games is equal to ten times the small bet (i.e. the bet on the first two betting rounds).
 For example on a $3/$6 table the minimum buy-in is $30, on a $10/$20 table the minimum buy-in is $100.

 Texas Hold'em uses a disc called a Dealer Button to indicate where the cards are to be dealt.
 Prior to the deal, the two players to the left of the button place live bets called the Small Blinds and Big Blinds.
 It is called a Blind because players must pay this amount before seeing their cards.
 It is a live bet because it counts as part of any further bets in the first betting round.